Connecticut State Community College Middlesex

-Middlesex Community College (Middlesex and MxCC) is a public community college in Middletown, Connecticut, United States.
-It is part of the Connecticut State Colleges & Universities system (CSCU).
+Connecticut State Community College Middlesex, formerly Middlesex Community College, is a public community college campus in Middletown, Connecticut, United States.
+Formed in 1966, it changed its name and became a campus of the Connecticut State Community College in 2023.

-The college has an open admissions policy.
-MxCC has about 4,400 full- and part-time students enrolled.
+The college has about 4,400 students enrolled.
 It is a commuter school with no dormitories.
-MxCC offers associate degrees, certificates, and specialist programs.
+It offers associate degrees, certificates, and specialist programs.

 History

 Middlesex Community College was founded in 1966 as a branch campus of Manchester Community College.
-MxCC became an independent community college in 1968.
-Initially the college operated in space rented from the Middletown Public School district and loaned by the Connecticut Valley Hospital.
-In 1973 the college moved to its present 38 acre campus overlooking the Connecticut River valley in Middletown.
+It became an independent community college in 1968.
+Initially, the college operated in space rented from the Middletown Public School district and loaned by the Connecticut Valley Hospital.
+In 1973, the college moved to its present campus overlooking the Connecticut River.

-Over the years, numerous signature programs were established such as precision manufacturing, business and industry, new media production, and early childhood education.

-In 2022, following a request for substantive change from the CSCU system, it was announced that all of the community-technical colleges in Connecticut will consolidate into one institution, named CT State Community College.
-MxCC is committed to continuing its signature programs and initiatives following the merger.

-Middlesex Community College also offers an honors program for students who meet the prerequisites.
+In 2023, it became one of twelve institutions that merged to form Connecticut State Community College.
+The renamed Connecticut State Community College Middlesex is now a campus of the larger institution.

 Campus

-CT State Middlesex (formerly Middlesex Community College) has two distinct locations and offers courses at a variety of locations across Middlesex County.